 Exposure to small amounts of chemotherapy drugs over a long period of time may prevent hazards to people who are not receiving the drugs for cancer treatment such as doctors, nurses, and pharmacists who prepare, transport, or administer the drugs.

-Using proper technique when handling, administering, or disposing of chemotherapy drugs will maximize the effect on the pet and minimize the risk to the caregiver.
+Using proper techniques when handling, administering, or disposing of chemotherapy drugs will maximize the effect on the pet and minimize the risk to the caregiver.

 Handling of Chemotherapeutic Medications